tmaher/AudioAddict.bundle/API.md

 A DI crew member once said:

-&gt; "The batch update request is used for mobile apps to avoid making many API calls, but you are welcome to use it for the time being.
+> "The batch update request is used for mobile apps to avoid making many API calls, but you are welcome to use it for the time being.
 With that said, theres no guarantee this won't change moving forward.
 As I've always said, we do plan on releasing an official API in the future, but theres a lot more involved than just exposing a few REST urls and our API is still evolving."

 The batch_update resource can be used for getting a lot of data at once.
 Here's a list of data in the batch_update's JSON including their location.